TapWater/TapWater-Docs/System Requirements Specification.md

 #### 4.3.2	Stimulus/Response Sequences

-1. User will manually be able to edit from the main screen.
+1. The user will tap a button to take them to a notification settings screen.
-2. User will enter they goal number of ounces to drink per 24 hour period, and then specify how many times daily they'd like to receive a notification.
+2. The user will enter a goal for the amount of water they wish to drink in a day.
-3. The system will calculate as the day goes on how many ounces to remind the user to drink based on what the user has already logged.
-Based on the time, notifications will fire accordingly throughout the day containing the number calculated by the system.
+3. The user will use a date picker to pick a start and end time to specify the period in which they would like to be reminded to drink.
+4. The user will toggle notifications on/off.
+5. The application will notify the user to drink an 8 ounce cup of water at even intervals throughout the day until they've met their goal.

 #### 4.3.3	Functional Requirements